 Tibet has always been an uneasy subject for modern China.
-The Tibetan plateau is much loved all over the world, especially with the world famous Mount Chomolungma (also called Sagarmatha in Nepal and Mount Everest in the West) overseeing the region.
-Much of the world has historically supported the cause of the separatist movement of the Tibetan people.
+The Tibetan plateau is much loved all over the world, especially with the world-famous Mount Sagarmatha (called Mount Everest by the West and Mount Chomolungma by China) overseeing the region.
+West-leaning countries of the world have historically supported the cause of the separatist movement of the Tibetan people.

 TWO MAJOR DEALS

 The 1959 CIA paper says that Peiping, as Beijing was called at that time, had signed international agreements with two countries, neighbours India and Nepal, to establish clarity over the status of what the Chinese administration saw as the “Tibet Region of China”.

 The CIA dossier says, “A treaty concluded with India in 1954 governs the conditions under which trade and travel would be carried on between territories under the jurisdiction of India and Tibet, and a similar treaty was negotiated with Nepal in 1956.”

 Both the treaties “permitted continuation of the locally important traditional trade across the southern borders of Tibet and the travel of Buddhist and Hindu pilgrims to holy places”, says the document.

 Crucially, the CIA paper says, New Delhi “agreed to turn over Indian-owned postal and telegraph facilities to the Chinese, and both India and Nepal agreed to withdraw military escort forces which they had maintained in Tibet”.
 That apart, the signatories to the treaties, namely India and Nepal, were given the authority to set up trade agencies in “specified places”.